 3. Make sure to separate your finances.

-It ‘s okay to share expenses in a marriage, so you probably have a lot of mutual obligations with your ex.
+It’s okay to share expenses in a marriage, so you probably have many mutual obligations with your ex.
 Separating your finances is part of the divorce process, but sometimes there can still be accounts and obligations that slip through the cracks.
 The easiest way to find problem areas is to order your credit report.
 You can get your report for free once a year, but even if you are not entitled to a free report, it is still worth paying the fee to get accurate information on your finances.

 Separating your finances may be difficult – and may even require talking to an attorney – but it is worthwhile.
-You want your credit score to reflect your financial situation accurately, and avoid having it negatively impacted by the actions of your ex after your divorce.
+You want your credit score to reflect your financial situation accurately and avoid having it negatively impacted by your ex’s actions after your divorce.
 Getting a mortgage after divorce often is challenging.

-One thing to make certain of before buying a home after a divorce is the removal of your name from the mortgage of the marital home.
+One thing to make certain of before buying a home after a divorce is removing your name from the mortgage of the marital home.
 Sometimes divorcing couples hold off on getting one of the spouse’s names removed from the mortgage and deed.

-Not being removed from a mortgage could be any number of reasons including the current housing market condition or the financial situation with your spouse.
-Getting your name off the mortgage, however, is a critical step moving forward to the next chapter of your life.
+Not being removed from a mortgage could be any number of reasons, including the current housing market condition or your spouse’s financial situation.
+However, getting your name off the mortgage is a critical step moving forward to the next chapter of your life.